dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/alignment-margins-and-padding-overview.md

 ## Introduction to Element Positioning

- There are numerous ways to position elements using [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)].
+ There are numerous ways to position elements using WPF.
 However, achieving ideal layout goes beyond simply choosing the right <xref:System.Windows.Controls.Panel> element.
 Fine control of positioning requires an understanding of the <xref:System.Windows.FrameworkElement.HorizontalAlignment%2A>, <xref:System.Windows.FrameworkElement.Margin%2A>, <xref:System.Windows.Controls.Border.Padding%2A>, and <xref:System.Windows.FrameworkElement.VerticalAlignment%2A> properties.

  The following illustration shows a layout scenario that utilizes several positioning properties.